rimonim/embedplyr/README.md

 ## About

-Common operations with word and text embeddings within a ‘tidyverse’/‘quanteda’ workflow, as demonstrated in [Data Science for
-Psychology: Natural Language](http://ds4psych.com).
+embeddingplyr enables common operations with word and text embeddings within a ‘tidyverse’/‘quanteda’ workflow, as demonstrated in [Data Science for Psychology: Natural Language](http://ds4psych.com).
 Includes simple functions for calculating common similarity metrics, as well as higher level functions for loading pretrained word embedding models (e.g. [GloVe](https://nlp.stanford.edu/projects/glove/)), applying them to words, aggregating to produce text embeddings, and reducing dimensionality.